PrefectHQ/prefect/docs/guides/ci-cd.md

 This guide provides links to repositories and resources that may be helpful when setting up Prefect in your CI/CD pipeline.
 This guide is not meant to be exhaustive, but should provide you with jumping off points for your own setup.

-Note that Prefect's `.deploy` flow method and `prefect.yaml` configuration file are both designed with building and pushing images to a registry in mind.
+Note that Prefect's `.deploy` flow method and `prefect.yaml` configuration file are both designed with building and pushing images to a Docker registry in mind.

 ## Getting started with GitHub Actions and Prefect